cockroachdb/docs/v1.1/admin-ui-replication-dashboard.md

 Ranges | The number of ranges.
 Leaders | The number of ranges with leaders.
 If the number does not match the number of ranges for a long time, troubleshoot your cluster.
 Lease Holders | The number of ranges that have leases.
 Leaders w/o Leases | The number of Raft leaders without leases.
 If the number if non-zero for a long time, troubleshoot your cluster.
 Unavailable | The number of unavailable ranges.
 If the number if non-zero for a long time, troubleshoot your cluster.
 Under-replicated | The number of under-replicated ranges.

 ### Replicas Per Store

 <img src="{{ 'images/admin_ui_replicas_per_store.png' | relative_url }}" alt="CockroachDB Admin UI Replicas per Store" style="border:1px solid #eee;max-width:100%" />

-In the node view, the graph displays the number of range replicas on the store.
+- In the node view, the graph shows the number of range replicas on the store.

-In the cluster view, the graph displays the number of range replicas on each store.
+- In the cluster view, the graph shows the number of range replicas on each store.

 You can [Configure replication zones](configure-replication-zones.html) to set the number and location of replicas.
 You can monitor the configuration changes using the Admin UI, as described in [Fault tolerance and recovery](demo-fault-tolerance-and-recovery.html).

 ### Replicas

 <img src="{{ 'images/admin_ui_replicas.png' | relative_url }}" alt="CockroachDB Admin UI Replicas" style="border:1px solid #eee;max-width:100%" />

-In the node view, the graph displays the number of replicas on the node.
+- In the node view, the graph shows the number of replicas on the node.

-In the cluster view, the graph displays the number of replicas across all nodes.
+- In the cluster view, the graph shows the number of replicas across all nodes.

 On hovering over the graph, the values for the following metrics are displayed: